Matrix831/WifiFishPortal/README.md

-EvilPortalLab
+WIFIFISHPORTAL

 A Python toolkit for launching Wi-Fi Captive Portal attacks.

    ⚠️ ETHICAL USE ONLY ⚠️
 This tool is intended for authorized security testing and educational purposes.
 Using this tool on networks without explicit permission is illegal and unethical.
 The developer assumes no liability for misuse.

 WifiFishPortal is a powerful toolkit for penetration testers and red teams to simulate Wi-Fi social engineering attacks.
 It automates the creation of a "Fake" Access Point (AP) and a captive portal.